The Eastern Health Foundation office reopens on Monday 4 January.

 Management of severe asthma with Professor Frank Thien

-Professor Thien and his team are excited to be developing innovative approaches to understand why severe asthma occurs, improve diagnosis and management and inform the use of new therapies.
+Prof Thien highlighted exciting developments and innovative approaches to understand why severe asthma occurs, improve diagnosis and management and inform the use of new therapies.

 For further information, please telephone 03 9895 4869.

-You can make a donation to transform diabetes care today.
+You can make a donation to improve asthma management today.

 Lions Club of Blackburn support medical imaging research with funding for anthropormorphic phantom